walterhiggins/WMPJS/book-outline.md

     /js fireworkshow( self.location, 5 )

 Move back a couple of steps and watch the show as 5 fireworks are launched one after another.
-The show should end after the 5th firewok has launched.
+The show should end after the 5th firework has launched.
 You can change the number of fireworks launched by changing the second parameter.

 #### Me, a name I call myself...
 A function which calls itself is called a *recursive* function.
 Recursive functions can be very powerful.
 They can be used for visiting all files and folders on a disk, or drawing pretty fractal diagrams.
 Recursion is beyond the scope of this book so I won't go into great detail.
 To get a taste for what recursion is about, imagine a computer program which controls a robot arm that opens a Russian Doll and keeps opening any Russian Dolls inside that until there are no more Russian Dolls inside.
 The code for such a program might read like this: